jcwalmsley/DataScienceSpecialization_module3/CodeBook.md

 H) INSTRUCTIONS FOR FINAL PRODUCT
 I) SOURCE INFORMATION

-,  and records, and the transformations and work performed to clean the data.

 =======================================
 # A) RAW DATA - SUMMARY:
 A 561-feature vector with time and frequency domain variables.